-Partners and children
+Partners and Children

-Where a Councillor is accompanied by a partner, spouse or child(ren) at a conference, the Councillor must incur all expenses associated with their partners/spouse/childs' attendance except where no difference in cost in accommodation is incurred, based on a standard double room.
+Where a Councillor is accompanied by a partner, spouse or child(ren) at a conference, the Councillor must incur all expenses associated with their partners/spouse/child's attendance except where no difference in cost in accommodation is incurred, based on a standard double room.
+Council will only cover approved airfare costs incurred for the Councillor.

-Reporting of public benefit gained through conference/training attendance to Council
+Reporting of Public Benefit Gained through Conference/Training Attendance to Council